pdzaffina/devops_learning_path/Book_Study_The_Phoenix_Project.md

   1. **Fast flow of work as it moves from Development into IT Operations.** That is what is between the business and the customer.
   1. **Shorten and amplify feedback loops, so we can fix quality at the source and avoid rework.**
   1. **Create a culture that simultaneously fosters experimentation, learning from failure, and understanding that repetition and practice are the prerequisites to mastery.**
-* Four types of workpg pg 88 & 92
+* Four types of work pg 88 & 92
-  1. Business projects
+  1. Business Projects

 <div style="page-break-after: always;"></div>